Jayce Build Guide by Preminance

 But!
-This doesn't mean that I don't know what the hell I'm doing; everything I put in this guide is from my knowledge of the game (been playing for over a year and half now) and personal experiences of playing Jayce (and solo-top).
+This doesn't mean that I don't know what the hell I'm doing; everything I put in this guide is from my knowledge of the game and personal experiences of playing Jayce (and solo-top).
 So far, he is my favorite solo-topper to play: "Why?" you ask?
 Well, let's find out! :D

 What makes Jayce different from the rest?

 A fairly simple question... with a fairly simple response.
 Honestly, the 9001% legit response is that HE DOESN'T FALL-OFF!
 Ever!
 No matter the circumstance, with this build, you'll be not only useful but excel in the overall game- (that means you'll carry!)
 Also... he has a gun AND a freakin' huge hammer, why wouldn't you choose him?